PromptSail/prompt_sail/docs/_posts/2025-06-15-PromptSail-has-stoped.md

 ---
-title:  "Prompt Sail - No longer maintain"
+title:  "Prompt Sail is no longer maintained"
 last_modified_at: 2025-06-15T10:00:58
 tags:
     - ""